 The overwhelming fear of dental appointments can be a common cause of anxiety.
-The comfort, relaxation and happiness of the patient are the primary focus of any good dental practice.
-The staff at the practice will do whatever they can to reduce anxiety, allay fears and provide painless, quick treatments.
+The comfort, relaxation and happiness of the patient are the primary focus of our dental practice.
+Our team will do whatever they can to reduce anxiety, allay fears and provide painless, quick treatments.

-Recent technological advancements have meant that in many cases, dentists have a wide variety of safe anesthetics available to eliminate pain and reduce anxiety during routine appointments.
+Recent technological advancements have meant that our doctors have a wide variety of safe anesthetics available to eliminate pain and reduce anxiety during routine appointments.

 Here is a list of some of the most common dental fears: